Countly/countly-sdk-cordova/README.md

 // example for setLoggingEnabled Countly.setLoggingEnabled();

-//example to start and stop countly
+//example to start and stop Countly
 Countly.start();
 Countly.stop();
 ```

-If you are facing any dificulty in implementing the above procedure.
-Please report an issue for the same, or email us at:
+If you are facing any difficulty in implementing procedures above, please report an issue or directly email me at nicolsondsouza@gmail.com.

 ### Acknowledgements